Visyond/website-hugo/site/content/_index.md

   <meta property="og:url" content="https://visyond.com">
   <meta name="description" content="Visualize your spreadsheets as predictive dashboards, automate Financial Statements, What-if and Risk analyses.">
 topTitle: >-
-  Ask your Excel model anything.
+  Turn your Excel into an insights machine for
   </br>
-  <span id="js-dynamicTitle">Get answers</span> in minutes.
+  <span id="js-dynamicTitle">strategic planning</span>
 topDescription: >-
-  Transform Excel templates and models into productivity workspaces, empowering teams to focus on insights in a decision-support platform that delivers authentic spreadsheet experience.
+  Leverage your Excel skills, improve productivity with automation, and empower your team to focus on insights in a secure and organized environment.
 useCasesHeader: >-
          How can Visyond help you and your team?
 useCaseSection: